Ivy Julia Cromartie Stranahan: Life in Fort Lauderdale

+Seminole Advocacy and Education

 Ivy taught English to the local Seminole children, as well as tutoring them in the Bible.
-She began heavily involved in Seminole affairs with the local Government and became the Chair of the Indian Affairs Committee of the Florida Federation of Women's Clubs.
-Although she had petitioned for a permanent Indian reservation for the Seminoles, when this was granted in 1917, it was her rival Minnie More-Wilson who received most of the credit through her Friends of the Florida Seminoles organisation.
-Only a year earlier, Ivy had attempted to remove More-Wilson from the Indian Affairs Committee.
+She became heavily involved in Seminole affairs with the local government and became the Chair of the Indian Affairs Committee of the Florida Federation of Women's Clubs (FFWC).
+Although she had petitioned for a permanent Indian reservation for the Seminoles, when this was granted in 1917, it was her rival Minnie Moore-Willson who received most of the credit through her Friends of the Florida Seminoles organization.
+Only a year earlier, Ivy had attempted to remove Moore-Willson from the Indian Affairs Committee.

 By 1924, the expansion of Fort Lauderdale had begun in earnest and there was pressure for the Seminoles to move to the approved area set aside as a reservation.
 She entered their existing camp and convinced members of the group to join her on an expedition to the Dania Reservation.
 Ivy arranged for the Seminoles to be paid to make the Reservation habitable, and began transporting work parties to and from the location.
-She arranged for timber to be delivered courtesy of the Indian Commissioner at Fort Myers and by the end of the year several homes, a school and an administrative building had been built on the site and all the Seminoles had moved.
+She arranged for timber to be delivered, courtesy of the Indian Commissioner at Fort Myers.
+By the end of the year, several homes, a school and an administrative building had been built on the site and all the Seminoles had moved.

 She had promised that once moved, they would not need to move again.
-However, within ten years, this promise was broken as the Government was looking to move the Seminoles to the Brighton Reservation.
+However, within ten years, this promise was broken as the government was looking to move the Seminoles to the Brighton Reservation.
 Ivy fought the order, and it was eventually revoked.
 She continued to work on introducing Christianity into the Seminoles and successfully integrated them into the Southern Baptist Convention.
-This was following the foundation of a new Friends of the Florida Seminoles organisation, which was often confused with the former under More-Wilson.
-The new version of the organisation named Ivy as Secretary-Treasurer, and she would remain involved with the group for the rest of her life.
+This was following the foundation of a new Friends of the Florida Seminoles organization, which was often confused with the former under Moore-Willson.
+The new version of the organization named Ivy as Secretary-Treasurer, and she would remain involved with the group for the rest of her life.
 Together they sought to stem the growing alcohol issue in the Seminoles by educating the women about the problems it could bring.

 In the 1940s, the focus had switched to ensuring the ongoing education of the children of the Seminoles.
-When the Friends of the Florida Seminoles, Florida Foundation Inc. was chartered in 1949 as a non-profit organisation, Ivy Julia Cromartie Stranahan was listed as President.
-The organisation grew, allowing it to support the construction of new homes on the reservation.
-When Government support was withdrawn in 1954, Ivy and her Friends society helped the Seminoles to set themselves up as a business, allowing them to organise themselves as the Seminole Tribe of Florida, Inc. in 1957.
+When the Friends of the Florida Seminoles, Florida Foundation Inc. was chartered in 1949 as a non-profit organization, Ivy Julia Cromartie Stranahan was listed as President.
+The organization grew, allowing it to support the construction of new homes on the reservation.
+When government support was withdrawn in 1954, Ivy and her Friends society helped the Seminoles to set themselves up as a business, allowing them to organize themselves as the Seminole Tribe of Florida, Inc. in 1957.